fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 .. note::

     **Federation Check**: The Wallet Instance needs to check if the Wallet Provider is part of the Federation, obtaining its protocol-specific Metadata.
-A non-normative example of a response from the `federation endpoint`_ with the **Entity Configuration** and the **Metadata** of the Wallet Provider is represented within the `federation endpoint`_ section.
+A non-normative example of a response from the `Federation endpoint`_ with the **Entity Configuration** and the **Metadata** of the Wallet Provider is represented within the `Federation endpoint`_ section.

-**Steps 3-5 (Nonce Retrival)**: The Wallet Instance requests a one-time ``challenge``  from the `nonce endpoint`_ of the Wallet Provider Backend.
+**Steps 3-5 (Nonce Retrival)**: The Wallet Instance requests a one-time ``challenge``  from the `Nonce endpoint`_ of the Wallet Provider Backend.
 This "challenge" known as a ``nonce``, MUST be unpredictable to serve as the main defense against replay attacks.

 Below is a non-normative example of a Nonce Request.